-Direct mail “involves more emotional processing that other channels, which is important for memory and brand associations.”
+Direct mail “involves more emotional processing than other channels, which is important for memory and brand associations.”
 (Source: Using Neuroscience to Understand the Role of Direct Mail) @K_MillwardBrown

 Mail Is A Tactile, Personal Experience

-If a goal of brand awareness marketing is to build trust, then direct mail is the perfect channel.
-You interact with direct mail in your home, or at your desk, when you want and how you want.
+If the goal of brand awareness marketing is to build trust, then direct mail is the perfect channel.
+You interact with direct mail in your home or at your desk, when you want and how you want.
 You hold it in your hands, often picking it up and putting it down while you scan and sort it.